Performance Art: 8 Famous and Influential Women

 Through the Large Glass by Hannah Wilke, 1976, via Ronald Feldman Gallery, New York

-The feminist and artist Hannah Wilke, who was in a relationship with the artist Claes Oldenburg since 1969, first made a name for herself with her pictorial work.
-She created images of the female sex from various materials, including chewing gum and terracotta.
-She aimed to counteract the male phallus symbol with these.
-In 1976 Wilke performed at the Philadelphia Museum of Art with a performance entitled Through the Large Glass in which she slowly undressed in front of her audience behind a work by Marcel Duchamp entitled The Bride Stripped Bare by Her Bachelors, Even.
-Duchamp’s work, which obviously reproduced traditional role patterns by dividing it into a male and a female part, Wilke was seen as a glass partition and window to her audience.
+The feminist artist Hannah Wilke, who was in a relationship with the artist Claes Oldenburg since 1969, first made a name for herself with her pictorial work.
+She created images of the female genitalia from various materials, including chewing gum and terracotta.
+She aimed to counteract the male phallus symbol, which is so prominent in popular artwork and monuments, with these pieces.
+In 1976, Wilke performed at the Philadelphia Museum of Art with a performance entitled Through the Large Glass in which she slowly undressed in front of her audience behind a work by Marcel Duchamp entitled The Bride Stripped Bare by Her Bachelors, Even.
+Through Duchamp’s work, which reproduced traditional role patterns by dividing them into a male and a female part, Wilke was seen as a glass partition and window to her audience.

 marxism and art fascist feminism